Controlling My Jack’s Alt-Stays Cabin

 Housekeeping

-Spillages / Mess: In case of any accidents or spillages, (don’t worry, it happens) you’ll find a brush and pan between the bathroom and living space, and cleaning materials in the kitchen cupboard.
+Spillages / Mess: In case of any accidents or spillages, (don’t worry, it happens) you’ll find a brush and pan between the bathroom and living space, and cleaning materials in the cupboard to the right hand side of the kitchen.

 Wate Management: You’ll find a 3-compartment bin in the kitchen which has labels for general waste and recycling.
-You’ll find a food waste caddy in the cupboard too.
+You’ll find a food waste caddy on top of the bin too.

 If you run out of bin space during your stay, you’ll find the main general waste and recycling bins at the site entrance, and spare biodegradable bin bags in the kitchen cupboard.

-Help!
-My spotlights are flashing. – Not to worry… The smart bulbs have just disconnected from the Wifi.
-Leave them on and flashing for some time and they’ll eventually reconnect.
+My spotlights are flashing – Not to worry… The smart bulbs have just disconnected from the Wifi.
+Turn them off at the wall switch, wait for a few moments, then turn them back on, and that should hopefully do the trick!
+Otherwise, leave them on and they’ll eventually reconnect themselves.